 - The oils are collected from the top of the water

 Sounds pretty simple, right?
 This method is still used for the vast majority of essential oils that we use today.
 Citrus oils are a little different, however, as they’re taken from the skin of the fruit.
 The peel of the fruit is placed into a machine that either squeezes or presses the oil from the skin, in a process called ‘Expression’, There are also some flower essential oils, like Jasmine, that are too delicate to pass through the steam distillation process.
 They go through a process called ‘solvent extraction’ instead.
 The flowers are placed, usually by hand, onto perforated trays that are immersed in a solvent.
-This is gently heated to allow the fragrance to mix into the solvent, and then washed to remove the solvents, leaving behind a very highly aromatic essential oil.
+This is gently heated to allow the fragrance to mix into the solvent and then washed to remove the solvents.
+This leaves behind a very highly aromatic essential oil.

 So why are essential oils different prices?

 At this point you might be thinking, if they’re all extracted in a similar way, why do they all cost different amounts?

 Well, this is largely down to the different ways the plants need to be harvested.
 It’s relatively easy to get your hands on citrus fruits and extract the essential oils.
 However flowers often need to be hand-picked at a particular time of the day, and you need many petals to extract just one drop of essential oil.
 In short, they’re a lot more faff.
 The steps required to get the perfect oil is included in its cost.

 Two key things to know about essential oils….